1. How do I apply?

 The documentation you submit will depend on what you are requesting.
 For example, if you request assistance with:

-- Technology/Equipment – Submit copy of current wi-fi bill and/or the estimate of equipment cost
+- Technology/Equipment – Submit copy of current bill or cost estimate for your technology or equipment need that shows provider and cost (e.g., phone or computer screenshot, receipt).

-- Books/Course Materials – Submit copy of receipt or estimate of expense connected with Mason course (e.g., mobile phone or computer screenshot, bookstore printout, department invoice)
+- Books/Course Materials – Submit copy of current receipt or cost estimate for each item connected with Mason course (e.g., phone or computer screenshot, bookstore printout, department invoice).

-- Car/Car Insurance – Submit copy of current bill showing due date, amount due, and you as insured
+- Health Insurance – Submit copy of current bill or receipt which shows provider, your name, amount due/paid, and coverage term.

 Documentation that is NOT considered appropriate to support your request: